-This cycling tour starts at the Industriepalast Hostel & Hotel at Warschauer Straße 43-44.
+This cycling tour starts at the Industriepalast Hostel at Warschauer Straße 43-44.
 From the front of the hotel, head right down Warschauer Straße towards Kreuzberg.
 Turn right into Mühlenstraße.
 You’ll find the East Side Gallery on the opposite street.

 East Side Gallery